 Hear Clare, Sundays 9pm-11pm

-Her latest album Twelve O’clock Tales, accompanied by the Hallé, conducted by Stephen Bell and arranged by world-class composer and trumpet maestro Guy Barker and renowned pianists Grant Windsor and Jason Rebello, is due for release 2016.
+Her latest album Twelve O’clock Tales, accompanied by the Hallé, conducted by Stephen Bell and arranged by world-class composer and trumpet maestro Guy Barker and renowned pianists Grant Windsor and Jason Rebello, was released in 2016.

 My favourite Big Band track:

 “Let's Do It (Let's Fall In Love)” - Duke Ellington & Ella Fitzgerald, Stockholm Concert 1966.

 This amazing record sums up everything I love about music in just over 4 minutes - POW!
 Here's why...

 1. It is written by my all-time favourite songwriter: the witty, sophisticated and urbane Cole Porter (originally from Sheffield and named after his father's profession…or possibly not!)

 2. It is sung by the greatest jazz singer there ever was: Ella Fitzgerald.

 3. It is played by the daddy of all big bands: Duke Ellington.

 4. It’s live - proving that you just can't fake the real thing.